Physics Degree Programs

 The Department of Chemistry and Physics offers a curriculum leading to a bachelor of arts or a bachelor of science degree in physics.
-Candidates for either degree must successfully complete the University requirement of a minimum of 124 semester hours of credit, including Foundational Studies course work, as well as the requirements for the departmental major.
-Candidates for the bachelor of arts must also complete two years, or the equivalent, of a foreign language.
+Candidates for either degree must successfully complete the University requirement of a minimum of 120 semester hours of credit, including Foundational Studies course work, as well as the requirements for the departmental major.
 The Department also offers a physics minor.

 Mathematics: 131, 132